JanKolo04/Game-in-html/README.md

 Qeuestions is in Polish leanguage beacouse i make this game to school maybe in future i change this

-If you dont want download all files you can open in browser https://jankolo04.github.io/quizforcoders.github.io/
+If you dont want download all files you can open in browser.
+I host a website on Github and it is a really nice feature from Github https://jankolo04.github.io/quizforcoders.github.io/